 When the receipt advisory or a vendor packing slip on a purchase order that was created for a production flow (in other words, a purchase order that was generated based on kanban jobs for subcontracted activities) is posted, the value of the receipt is accounted in the WIP accounts of the production flow.
 Deviations of invoices are also accounted to the production flow.
 A cost category for subcontracted work has been introduced.
 This cost category enable transparent tracking of the value of subcontracted work that is allocated to WIP and consumed per period.

 The backflush costing for lean manufacturing at the end of a costing period calculates the actual variances of the products that are produced from the production flow during the costing period.

 People often consider transport nonproductive and think that it adds no value.
 However, when the cost of subcontracting is compared to the cost of internal production, the cost of additional transport activities must be considered.
 A production flow that spans multiple locations and requires transport services should model the transport cost as part of the cost of supplying the products to the customer.

 Activity-based subcontracting in lean manufacturing lets you integrate carriers and transport vendors that move material and products between the locations of a production flow.
 By modeling a transfer activity, you can assign a carrier or vendor.
 The transfer activities/job is based on a service and purchase agreement, and you can create purchase orders and receipt advisories, based on the actual transfer jobs.
 This functionality is the same as the functionality for subcontracted process activities.

-Therefore, Finance and Operations now supports BOM calculation that includes transport services, the creation of related purchase orders, integrated receipt registration, and the integration of transport service costs into the production flow costing.
+Supply Chain Management now supports BOM calculation that includes transport services, the creation of related purchase orders, integrated receipt registration, and the integration of transport service costs into the production flow costing.